"Yeah, some help would be good don't you think?

 Can I fork your code?

 I beg your pardon!?!
 Seriously though, I'm not exactly confident in displaying my code publically.
-It's kind of a mess.
+It's kind of a mess, and I have code in there which sends backups to S3, and a bunch of other really specific stuff for my instance.
 While I have it all in a git repository, it's private.
 At least for now, I'm keeping it under wraps.
+I'm using the Eris Discord library which is a different library than the one I started with.
+If I were to start again, I'm sure I'd use something else entirely.